 At BestReviews, we don’t accept products from manufacturers, so you can trust that our recommendations are 100% unbiased.
 We also conduct field and expert research to get to know the top fryers on the market, which allows us to provide all the info you need to make the most educated shopping decision.

-If you’re ready to buy a turkey fryer, take a look at the matrix above for our top recommendations.
+If you’re ready to buy a turkey fryer, take a look at the product list above for our top recommendations.
 For general info about choosing a turkey fryer, continue reading our shopping guide.